 Our Security & Privacy By Design (SPBD) is very unique and is based on customer needs to become compliant with the EU General Data Protection Regulation (EU GDPR), as well as other regulations that stress the need to demonstrate that security and privacy practices are "baked in" day-to-day processes and system development efforts.
 The SPBD leverages several leading frameworks to provide a "paint by numbers" approach to being able to ensure security and privacy principles are embedded into operations and to overall build a security culture that values security and privacy by design.

-For businesses in scope for NIST 800-171 compliance, we also launched our NIST 800-171 Compliance Criteria (NCC) product to jump start efforts to comply with this new regulation.
+For businesses in scope for NIST 800-171 compliance, we have the NIST 800-171 Compliance Criteria (NCC) product to jump start efforts to comply with this new regulation.
 The NCC is essentially a "consultant in a box" to provide requirement-by-requirement recommendations, which is exactly what a dedicated consultant would provide if you contracted a consultant to provide guidance.
 This is available for immediate download and is a fraction of the cost, as compared to hiring a consultant.

 If you are specifically concerned with PCI DSS v3.2 compliance, we offer the PCI DSS Information Security Policies & Standards.
 This solution is purely focused on providing you an easily-implemented set of policies and standards so that your company can meet and stay compliant with Payment Card Industry Data Security Standard (PCI DSS) requirements.
 This is an editable Microsoft Word document that is comprehensive of PCI DSS requirements, but is written in a concise manner that makes it easy to implement.
 The PCI DSS Information Security Policies & Standards document is updated to address the latest version of the PCI DSS version 3.2 that was released earlier this year.
 Our PCI DSS Information Security Policies & Standards can provide you with the crucial evidence of due care and due diligence so that you can prove your state of compliance with the PCI DSS.